bitwarden/passwordless-docs/src/guide/api.md

 - `emailAddress`: Recipient of the magic link.
 Must be a valid email address.
 - `urlTemplate`: This is the URL that users will be directed to when they click the link.
 It should be a valid URL except for the token template string, `$TOKEN`.
 We will swap `$TOKEN` with the actual token value before sending the email.
 In your application, you should parse the token out of the url (most easily done with a query parameter as seen below) and send it to the `signin/verify` endpoint to validate the request.
 - `userId`: The identifier of the user the email is intended for.
 - `timeToLive`: (OPTIONAL) Number of seconds the magic link token should be valid for.
-If not set, the default value is 900 seconds (15 min).
+If not set, the default value is 1 hour.

 ```http request
 POST https://v4.passwwordless.dev/magic-links/send HTTP/1.1